-Notes to the Financial Statements For the period from the date of incorporation on May 28, 2021 to November 30, 2021 (Expressed in Canadian dollars)
+For the three months ended February 28, 2022 (unaudited) and for the period from the date of incorporation on May 28, 2021 to November 30, 2021

 Financial instruments

 At initial recognition, financial assets are classified and subsequently measured at amortized cost, fair value through other comprehensive income ("FVTOCI") or fair value through profit or loss ("FVTPL").
 Financial assets are recognized initially at fair value, unless they are trade receivables that do not contain a significant financing component, which shall be measured at their transaction price.
 The subsequent measurement of financial assets depends on their classification based on both the Company's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets as follows: